gssomuah/FluidFlowEngineeringSuite/README.md

-Before making Git-related changes, create a separate backup of the entire `Ginberg` folder.
+Before making Git-related changes, create a separate backup of the entire `FLUID FLOW ENGINEERING SUITE` folder.
 The backup should preserve the existing project files without modifying or deleting the original project.